QMuLab/Opedia/README.md

 # Opedia
-This is a osteosarcoma single-cell annotation tool.
+This is an osteosarcoma single-cell annotation tool.